jpincas/tormenta/README.md

 - Fast counts and sums using Badger's 'key only' iteration
 - Business logic using 'triggers' on save and get, including the ability to pass a 'context' through a query
 - URL parameter -> query builder in package `urltoquery`, for quick construction of queries from URL strings
-- Helpers for loading relations: has-one, has-many and many-to-many
+- Helpers for loading relations (WIP)

 ## Quick How To